-Each NEO, other than Mr. Mitchell, who participates in our Sales Commission Program, is entitled to participate in the Senior Executive Cash Incentive Bonus Plan (the "Bonus Plan"), a performance-based target incentive payment program.
+Each NEO, other than Mr. Cross, who participates in his own bonus program, and Mr. Mitchell, who participated in our sales commission program, is entitled to participate in the Senior Executive Cash Incentive Bonus Plan (the "Bonus Plan"), a performance-based target incentive payment program.
 Under the Bonus Plan, the NEO is eligible to receive a cash incentive payment based on the attainment of one or more corporate performance goals approved by the Board.
 The target amount for each NEO is determined by the Compensation Committee each year, generally at the beginning of such year.
 The Bonus Plan is intended to provide an incentive for superior work and to motivate eligible executives toward even higher achievement and business results, to tie their goals and interests to those of the Company and its stockholders, and to attract and retain highly qualified executives.